Academic Interests: Prehistoric Archaeology, Lithic Analysis, Mobility and Settlement Patterns, Raw Material Acquisition

 Research Areas: Wyoming's Wind River Range and the Great Basin

 Contact Information: firstname.lastname@example.org, (530) 351-4819

-Biography: Luke is a transfer student working on the second year of his Master's degree.
+Biography: Luke is a transfer student working on his Master's degree.
 Current research centers on analyzing flaked and ground stone assemblages from western Wyoming's High Rise Village.
 The aim of this work is to identify prehistoric subsistence and settlement patterns and determine why inhabitants of High Rise Village used this specific high-altitude location for over 2,000 years.
-Luke has experience working as a crew chief at High Rise Village for the 2012 Utah State University Field School and is currently a Teaching Assistant for Dr. Chris Morgan's Environmental Archaeology course.
-He has also conducted archaeology for the Humboldt-Toiyabe National Forest, the Midwest Archaeological Center, and several outstanding archaeology firms throughout the intermountain West and Alaska.
+Luke worked as a crew chief at High Rise Village for the 2012 Utah State University field school and gained experience as a teaching assistant in Dr. Chris Morgan's Environmental Archaeology course.
+He has also led archaeological fieldwork for the Humboldt-Toiyabe National Forest and assisted with fieldwork conducted by the Midwest Archaeological Center and several outstanding CRM firms throughout the Intermountain West and Alaska.